 Chef’s Notes and Tips for Success

-- Dough flexibility: Use bread flour if available for extra chew, but all-purpose flour works beautifully with proper kneading and proofing.
+- Dough flexibility: Use bread flour if available for extra chew, but all-purpose flour works with correct kneading and proofing.

-- sauce depth: Elevate tomato sauce by adding a pinch of smoked paprika or a splash of balsamic vinegar for subtle acidity and complexity.
+- Sauce depth: Add a pinch of smoked paprika or a small splash of balsamic vinegar for subtle acidity.

-- Breadcrumb crunch: Toast fresh breadcrumbs in olive oil and garlic for a richer crunch before sprinkling.
+- Breadcrumb crunch: Toast breadcrumbs in a bit of olive oil and garlic for more even crispness.

-- Make-ahead: Dough can be mixed and refrigerated overnight for deeper flavor development – just bring it back to room temperature before shaping.
+- Make-ahead: Mix dough and refrigerate overnight for deeper flavor.
+Bring it to room temperature before shaping.

-- Anchovy substitution: For those avoiding anchovies, a teaspoon of miso paste or soy sauce can mimic umami richness.
+- Anchovy substitution: For anchovy-free flavor, use a small amount of miso or soy sauce to add umami.

 | Nutrient | Per Serving (1 slice) |